 You must ensure that you have no debts or dues outstanding to St Antony's College or the University before graduating.
 Please refer to the University’s Regulations for Degrees, Certificates and Diplomas for more information.

-If you can no longer attend the ceremony it is important that you let us know immediately by contacting Deputy Registrar James McBain.
-If you cancel with less than 30 days’ notice before a ceremony then (other than for an exceptional reason) your degree will be conferred in absence and you will not be able to book to attend a different ceremony in person.
+If you can no longer attend the ceremony it is important that you let us know immediately by contacting the Senior Registry Administrator.
+If you cancel with less than 60 days’ notice before a ceremony then (other than for an exceptional reason) your degree will be conferred in absence and you will not be able to book to attend a different ceremony in person.
 UPDATE - the Degree Conferrals Office are prepared to make an exception to this rule for anyone who is unable to travel due to the coronavirus.
 If you are unable to travel, you may cancel your place at any time between now and the date of the ceremony and be able to re-book to attend in the future.

 You must be sure that you will have your results at least two weeks before your graduation date.
 It is your responsibility to check this with your department.
 The College will not be liable for any losses incurred as a result of your having to withdraw from the ceremony for this reason.